Thank you for reading our post, please rate this article at the end.

 Then comes the time to cast your lure or bait into the water.

-Once the float dives, you will have to lift the tilapia out of the water in 3-5 seconds.
-Make sure to lift the hook gently – tilapia have soft mouths which can be easily torn into shreds.
-Gently control the fishing rod and reel but expect to apply some force since bigger tilapia may give a good fight.
+Once the float dives, lift the Tilapia out of the water in 3-5 seconds.
+Make sure to raise the hook gently—tilapia have soft mouths that can be easily torn into shreds.
+Gently control the fishing rod and reel, but expect to apply some force since bigger Tilapia may give a good fight.

 Final Words

-There are many more things for you to learn well beyond what we’ve covered in this post.
-However, for getting started, this should be enough.
+There are many more things to learn beyond what we’ve covered in this post.
+However, getting started should be enough.